University of Cincinnati Bearcat Bands: A new era: The modern band (1994–present)

 The program continued to grow to just over 270 members in the 2019 season, with operations ceasing in 2020 due to the outbreak of the COVID-19 pandemic.
 Despite various hardships, the program still operated in 2020, standing still on the campus’s baseball field and playing songs in a format dubbed by the directors as LOPE (Large Outdoor Performing Ensemble), until eventually the band was allowed to perform at football games.
 This consisted of a spaced-apart seating arrangement in the stands, with each game-day only containing a third of the band’s population who would rotate through football games.

-The 2021 iteration of the Bearcat Bands are celebrated as one of the most iconic and widely viewed ensembles in its history.
+The 2021 iteration of the Bearcat Bands is celebrated as one of the most widely viewed ensembles in its history.
 The 2021 University of Cincinnati Football Team achieved an unprecedented 13-0 regular season record and became the first Group of 5 team to reach the College Football Playoff.
-This historic success helped propel the Bearcat Bands further into the national spotlight, performing before a record-breaking audience of over 340,000 and making their first ever appearance on ESPN's College Gameday.
-Their journey culminated in a high-profile appearance at the Cotton Bowl in Dallas, Texas, where they showcased their talent in the "Battle of the Bands" and during the College Football Playoff against the Alabama Crimson Tide.
-The Bearcat Bands spent a week rehearsing and delivering standout performances around Dallas, capturing the admiration of audiences and solidifying their reputation with a rousing performance of John William's "Swing Swing Swing" at the bowl's halftime.
-With over a century of rich tradition and student dedication, the Bearcat Bands' extraordinary visibility in 2021 has etched their place in the annals of marching arts history, establishing them as a premier destination for musical excellence.
+This success helped propel the Bearcat Bands further into the national spotlight, performing before an audience of over 340,000 and making their first ever appearance on ESPN's College Gameday.
+Their journey culminated in an appearance at the Cotton Bowl in Dallas, Texas, where they participated in the "Battle of the Bands".
+The Bearcat Bands also performed John William's "Swing Swing Swing" at the bowl's halftime.

 The Bearcat Bands' acclaim travelled to the Fenway Bowl in Boston, Massachusetts in 2022.
 In 2024, the Future University of Egypt would fund an opportunity for a Pep Band to travel to Cairo to perform several times on the campus of FUE, as well as to meet with students to share college experiences, and tour various museums.
 Before the 2024 season, Mr. Nick Angelis was let go as the band's Associate Band Director.

 In order, the 14 band directors of the UC Bearcat Bands: